Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild: Qualitative Examples

 \section{Qualitative Examples}

-We provide more examples of 3D object detection from \method in Figure~\ref{fig:qualitative_suppl} from \dataset test.
+Figure~\ref{fig:qualitative_suppl} shows more \method predictions on \dataset test.
 In Figure~\ref{fig:qualitative_coco}, we demonstrate generalization for interesting scenes in the wild from COCO~\cite{lin2014microsoft} images.
 When projecting on images with unknown camera intrinsics, as is the case for COCO, we visualize with intrinsics of $f=2\cdot H,~p_x=\frac{1}{2}W,~p_y=\frac{1}{2}H$, where $H\times W$ is the input image resolution.
-As shown in Fig.~\ref{fig:qualitative_coco}, this appears to result in fairly stable generalization for indoor and more common failure cases concerning unseen object or camera poses in outdoor.
+As shown in Figure~\ref{fig:qualitative_coco}, this appears to result in fairly stable generalization for indoor and more common failure cases concerning unseen object or camera poses in outdoor.
+We note that simple assumptions of intrinsics prevent our 3D localization predictions from being real-world up to a scaling factor.
+This could be resolved using either real intrinsics or partially handled via image-based self-calibration~\cite{hemayed2003survey, itu2020self, zhuang2019degeneracy} which is itself a challenging problem in computer vision.

+Lastly, we provide a demo video\footnote{\url{https://omni3d.garrickbrazil.com/\#demo}} which further demonstrates \method's generalization when trained on \dataset and then applied to in the wild video scenes from a headset mounted camera, similar to AR/VR heasets.
+In the video, we apply a simple tracking algorithm which merges predictions in 3D space using 3D IoU and category cosine similarity when comparing boxes.
+We show the image-based boxes on the left and a static view of the room on the right.
+We emphasize that this video demonstrates \textbf{zero-shot performance} since no fine-tuning was done on the domain data.